Julius Michael Oghenenyoreme (maben)

 Profession: Educator (Business)

-Michael Jules, is a scholar, educator, vocational tutor, writer, publisher, marketer, customer acquisition expert, audience expert, academic critic to the core and believes so much in best practices and standard performance in the unfolding of academic processes.
+Michael Jules, is a scholar, educator, vocational tutor, writer, publisher, marketer/affiliate marketer, customer acquisition expert, audience expert, academic critic to the core and believes so much in best practices and standard performance in the unfolding of academic processes.
 He studied Accounting Education (B.Ed.) in the Niger Delta University (2009-2014) and Marketing/Management Education (M.Ed.
 In.V), Niger Delta University (2018 till date).
 His penchant for academics and learning in totality has made him engaged in various endeavours in the bid to improve practice.

 Born as Michael Aki on 28th July 1987 to the family of Julius Ahwusi Aki of Ona Quarters in Agbarha-Otor Kingdom, Ughelli North Local Government Area of Delta State and Mrs. Margaret Ahwusi Aki of Ohwrode community in Udu Local Government area of Delta State, all in Nigeria, Michael is the first Son and the eighth child of 9 children.